hugosykes/CV/README.md

 ## Hugo Sykes

-I'm a Maths and Physics graduate who has spent a year in hospitality eagerly awaiting the opportunity to make something of my degree.
-Now I've completed the most demanding and competitive of coding bootcamps: Makers Academy.
-I discovered coding whilst at university, but only recently have I become a fanatic.

-I am a highly motivated and enthusiastic full-stack developer looking for a growth oriented environment in which to keep up the pace of my learning.
+I'm a highly motivated and enthusiastic data engineer looking for an environment of growth in which to keep up the pace of my learning.
+Having come across coding at university studying Maths and Physics, I embarked upon a journey into technology starting with the Makers coding bootcamp.
+My latest step has been data engineering - a discipline with the potential to transform businesses from passive observers to active decision makers.

 ## Skills

 #### Analysis

-Throughout years of studying and using Mathematics, I have developed my skills of analysis in general.
-I instinctively spot trends and recognise patterns.
-I am then naturally drawn to their significance and the deeper understanding to be inferred.
+Throughout years of studying and using Mathematics, and my experience as a data engineer, I have developed both general and highly specialised analysis skills and instincts.
+I intuitively spot trends and recognise patterns, and am naturally drawn to their underlying significance and the potential value hidden within.

-Having done work experience and internships in the financial sector, I have developed an understanding of the kind of analysis which benefits financial institutions and the myriad ways in which they attempt to develop it.
-This is transferrable to any data-driven analysis and I am keen to develop my skills in this area.

 #### Programming

-Learning at Maker's Academy has transformed me into a junior developer who's evangelical about test-driven development and dedicated to furthering my learning and keeping up the pace of acquisition of coding languages, good practices and architectures.
+From as early as possible, learning to code at Makers Academy drove me towards adopting best practices and appreciating the value of a well functioning team.
+A dedication to furthering, and keeping up the pace of, my learning has stood me well when joining new projects and adapting to new environments.

 ## Education